-There were no sales of available for sale investments during the years ending December 31, 2023 and 2022.
+There were no sales of available for sale investments during the years ending December 31, 2024 and 2023

-There were no investments pledged as collateral at December 31, 2023 and 2022.
+There were no investments pledged as collateral at December 31, 2024 and 2023.

+At December 31, 2024, Mortgage-backed securities with a fair value of \$310 were in an unrealized loss position of \$1 for a period greater than 12 months and U.S Treasury securities with a fair value of \$96,644 were in an unrealized loss position of \$166 for a period less than 12 months.
 At December 31, 2023, Mortgage-backed securities with a fair value of \$11,710 were in an unrealized loss position of \$106 that was outstanding greater than 12 months.
-At December 31, 2022, US Treasury and Agency securities with a fair value of \$395,840 were in an unrealized loss position of \$6,584 that was outstanding greater than 12 months.
 All other securities were in an unrealized loss position less than 12 months.

-At December 31, 2023 and 2022, all of the available for sale investments held by the Credit Union were issued by the U.S. Treasury and U.S. government-sponsored entities and agencies, primarily Ginnie Mae, Fannie Mae, Freddie Mac and FHLB.
+At December 31, 2024 and 2023, all of the available for sale investments held by the Credit Union were issued by the U.S. Treasury and U.S. government-sponsored entities and agencies, primarily Ginnie Mae, Fannie Mae, Freddie Mac and FHLB.
 The Credit Union has the ability to hold and does not have the intent to sell and it is more likely than not that the Credit Union will not be required to sell a security in a net loss position.
 The decline in fair value is largely due to changes in interest rates and market conditions.